FlatIO/embed-client/README.md

 ```

 ### Event: `edit`

+**NOTE: This event format will change in the upcoming weeks for simpler edit information, the current format is now deprecated.
+[Please contact our team](mailto:developers@flat.io) if you are interested in using the new format.**

 This event is triggered when one or multiple modifications ave been made to the document.
 This one will contain a list of operations made: